gezelio/YTCR/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "The latest changes with YTCR and the Chrome extension"
 permalink: /
 ---

-# Focus on writing good documentation
+# Updates on YTCR and related releases
 {: .fs-9 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+Stay up to date on YTCR and the latest versions of the StreamerBot tool, Chrome Extension, and more.
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Latest Release Notes](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
-[View it on GitHub][Just the Docs repo]{: .btn .fs-5 .mb-4 .mb-md-0 }
+[Contribute on GitHub][github]{: .btn .fs-5 .mb-4 .mb-md-0 }

 ---